StarRocks/starrocks/docs/en/sql-reference/sql-functions/json-functions/json-query-and-processing-functions/arrow-function.md

 - `json_object_expr`: the expression that represents the JSON object.
 The object can be a JSON column, or a JSON object that is produced by a JSON constructor function such as PARSE_JSON.

 - `json_path`: the expression that represents the path to an element in the JSON object.
 The value of this parameter is a string.
-For more information about the JSON path syntax that is supported by StarRocks, see [Overview of JSON functions and operators](../overview-of-json-functions-and-operators.md).
+For information about the JSON path syntax that is supported by StarRocks, see [Overview of JSON functions and operators](../overview-of-json-functions-and-operators.md).

 ## Return value